 Don't forget that an interview is a two-way street.
 You have the chance to determine whether this role and company are right for you.

 So, should the interviewer decide that you're a stellar candidate, they're going to want you to accept a job offer.
 That means that they will tell you about the job and likely accentuate why it's a great position.
 If you hear things like, "there's room to progress in this role," or "you will learn loads of skills with this job," that likely means that the interviewer wants you to take the position.

 Money is a complicated issue.
 If the salary wasn't listed on the job posting, the interview gives you a chance to delve into this subject matter.

 The interviewer may state the salary of the position and ask about your salary expectations, but this will probably only happen if they're truly interested in you; if the topic comes up, the fact that you're discussing it can only be a positive sign.
 Opening this discussion is no small feat, and, frankly, an interviewer or hiring manager will avoid it if they are unlikely to hire the candidate in front of them.

 Look for the signs of a good job interview

 Did you notice any or all of the signs above?
-Whilst there's no surefire way to know what's on an interviewer's mind, these small telltale signals could reveal how you've done.
+Whilst there's no surefire way to know what's on an interviewer's mind, these are a few signs that could reveal that the job interview went well.

 From there, it's time to wait it out until you hear back.
-Good luck, and don't worry if these signs didn't pop up in your interview.
-There's plenty more fish in the sea!
-Keep your CV up to date and carry on applying until you find the perfect fit.
+Good luck, and don't worry if these signs didn't pop up in your job interviews.
+There are plenty more fish in the sea!
+Keep your CV up to date and carry on applying until you find other job opportunities and the perfect fit.

-Having trouble landing the interview at all?
+Having trouble landing an interview at all during your job search?
 It could be your CV.
-Get a free CV critique to see if yours is helping you or holding you back.
+Get a free CV review to see if yours is helping you or holding you back.